PWk: Prod, Tlk: GS2, Datacash: Live

 Wine plays an important part in Umbrian cuisine.
 Although its most famous is Orvieto white from the vineyards of Antinori and Lungarotti, the red - Sagrantino di Montefalco - is an excellent accompaniment to many local dishes.

 Umbria hosts lots of annual festivals, like the jazz festival in Perugia during July and the Spoleto festival at the end of June which celebrates traditional and contemporary arts.
 For chocoholics, Eurochocolate in Perugia in October is a must.
-And, of course, always check with the local tourist office or your Citalia concierge for local sagre (food festivals).
+And, of course, always check with the local tourist office or your Citalia Italy Expert for local sagre (food festivals).